WHO WE ARE

 To participate in PSCA ongoing virtual and in-person trainings.

 A chaplain’s role and responsibilities will vary by club.
-The PCSA recommends that all aspects of the chaplain’s role be discussed prior to serving and regularly reviewed by the club’s assigned contact.
+The PSCA recommends that all aspects of the chaplain’s role be discussed prior to serving and regularly reviewed by the club’s assigned contact.
+The following services are often provided by a chaplain within the professional soccer community:

 -